Frequently Asked Questions

 Do you Offer Glass Repair?

-Unfortunately, due to many different glass materials, we do not offer repairs of any type of glass object.
+Unfortunately, due to the many different glass materials, we do not offer repairs for any type of glass object.
 Not all glass is compatible with each other, and you need to know the exact type of glass that a piece was made out of to get it repaired.